the story so far

 In 2016 Caroline Criado Perez wrote an article in the New Statesman that challenged the status quo and launched the campaign for women to be acknowledged as politically significant in Parliament Square, where the 11 existing statues were all of men.

-The campaign that followed, with a petition attracting 70,000 signatures will result in the first woman, suffragist Millicent Fawcett,this very joining prominent 'gentlemen’s club', a veritable bastion of male political power.
+The campaign that followed, with a petition attracting 70,000 signatures resulted in the first woman, suffragist Millicent Fawcett, joining this very prominent 'gentlemen’s club', a veritable bastion of male political power.

 For more current press coverage go to getting attention.